 Step 1: Add your wet ingredients to a mixing bowl and whisk to blend.
 Do the same in a larger bowl with the dry ingredients.

-Step 2: Mix the dry ingredients into the wet ingredients.
+Step 2: Mix the dry ingredients with the wet ingredients.

 HINT: I often use my hands so the dough blends completely.
 You can also use a standing mixer to whip up your dough.